 If dogmatic belief is wrong, then does that include the dogmatic belief that dogmatic belief is wrong?

 Everybody has beliefs.
 If you didn’t, you couldn’t function on a day to day basis.
 Imagine not believing that the floor will hold you up every step you take?
 You would need to carefully increase the pressure of every step until putting enough pressure down to move forward, like selecting the next rock when free climbing a cliff.
-If you lived that way, you couldn’t even drive to the cliff, or to work, or the grocery store, or whatever.
+If you lived that way, you couldn’t even drive to the cliff, or to work, or the grocery store, or wherever.